Davids048/Davids048.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
 I am an undergradute student at Rice University studying computer science.
-I’m applying for Master Programs and Ph.D. programs in the Fall 2024 cycle.
+I’m applying for Ph.D. programs in the Fall 2024 cycle.

-My research interests lie at the intersection of efficient ML and systems.
-I am interested in developing efficient LLM algorithms, as well as hardware-aware systems that speed up these architectures.
+My research interests lie at the intersection of efficient ML and hardware-aware systems.
+I am interested in developing efficient LLM algorithms, as well as hardware-aware systems that accelerate these emerging architectures.

+My most recent project proposed a new fine-tuning paradigm on compressed LLM models using parameter-sharing, demonstrating better accuracy and up to 3x inference efficiency compared to SOTA adapter-based compressive fine-tuning techniques.
+Our paper is in submission to ICLR'2025.

-My last project focused on developing a concurrent LLM adapter serving system tailored for structural sparse BOFT adapters, achieving a 2.12x speedup over S-LoRA when serving 96 adapters using a single NVIDIA A100 GPU.
-We developed a unified matrix multiplication operation that enabled efficient adapter batching using Triton kernels.
-Our paper is accepted in ES-FOMO at ICML'24 and in submission to EMNLP'2024.
-Currently, I'm working on integrating a newly developed 2-bit quantization scheme (KIVI) into TensorRT-LLM.
+Previously, I developed a concurrent LLM adapter serving system tailored for structural sparse BOFT adapters, achieving a 2.12x speedup compared to SOTA LoRA adapter serving systems on restricted GPU resource.
+Our paper is accepted in EMNLP'2024 findings and was presented in ES-FOMO (workshop) at ICML'24.